-In addition to the emotional stress caused by the loss of a loved one, it can also put significant stress on a family's finances, particularly when this happens during the working years.
+In addition to the emotional stress caused by the loss of a loved one, there can also be significant stress on a family's finances.
 Your PSRS membership helps you protect those you care about by providing financial security for your loved ones if you pass away before retirement.

-This brochure provides basic information designed to help you create a beneficiary designation with PSRS that will provide the best possible financial protection for your loved ones in the event of your death.
+This brochure provides general information to help you create a beneficiary designation with PSRS that provides the best financial protection for your loved ones in the event of your death.
 However, every situation is unique.

-We encourage you to contact our office if you have questions or concerns, so we can ensure you have all the information you need to determine the best beneficiary designations for you and your family.
+We encourage you to contact our office if you have questions or concerns so we can ensure you have all the information you need to determine the best beneficiary designations for you and your family.